All Episodes

 I've reached out to so many people.

-We we have talked to some government organizations within the DOD, but I have been actually trying to get Elon just to hear my message.
+We have talked to some government organizations within the DOD, but I have been actually trying to get Elon just to hear my message.

 But I think there's kind of an algorithmic thing going on where my stuff is suppressed and probably going to spam.

-But um uh I I've been trying.
+But I've been trying.

-It's been 10 months, and and my deepest concern is that something is going to happen to prevent this transition.
+It's been 10 months, and my deepest concern is that something is going to happen to prevent this transition.

-And if it happens infrastructure, that's everything.
+And if it happens, infrastructure, that's everything.

 Well, it's something we ought to pay attention to.